minalanim/rsschool-2019Q1-cv/cv.md

 </html>
 ```

-* I have lack of experience in writing a code, everything I know I learned by myself and with the help of such online resources as CodeAcademy and SoloLearn.
+* I have lack of experience in writing a code, everything I know I learned by myself and with the help of such online resources as _CodeAcademy_ and _SoloLearn_.
 This is a new path for me and I already have some achievements which you can see on the site of [CodeAcademy](https://www.codeacademy.com/users/minalanim/achievements) and [SoloLearn](https://www.sololearn.com/Profile/1548862).

 * __Education__.
 I have a bachelor degree in foreign languages at Francisk Skorina Gomel State University.
 My level of English and French is Upper-Intermediate(B2) and level of Chinese is Intermediate(B1).
-* My level of English is Upper-Intermediate(B2), I have passed the test on test.str.by to check it.
+* My __level of English__ is Upper-Intermediate(B2), I have passed the test on test.str.by to check it.
 I've been studying English for 4 years at the University and now it is my second year of teaching English to children at school.